lixing0810/NGIM-IRL/README.md

 This repository provides the official implementation of the paper:

-> **Noise-Generating and Imaging Mechanism Inspired Implicit Regularization Learning Network for Low-Dose CT Reconstruction**
+> **Noise-generating and imaging mechanism inspired implicit regularization learning network for low dose ct reconstrution**
 > *IEEE Transactions on Medical Imaging (TMI), 2024*

 If you find this code useful for your research, please consider citing our paper.